***Updated on 10 May, 2021

 A recent Deloitte White paper noted that workers now check their cell phones on average 150 times a day.
 This constant checking in may be due to the brain becoming addicted to new stimuli, in a similar way to gambling slot machines.

-Never before has there been such a seductive array of constant distractions, thanks to technology coupled with our increasingly frantic pace of life, and this way of living is fundamentally changing our brains.
+Never before has there been such a seductive array of constant distractions at work, thanks to technology coupled with our increasingly frantic pace of life, and this way of living is fundamentally changing our brains.

 Think about it – how often is your body physically doing one thing and your mind another?
 When was the last time you drank a cup of coffee, got to the bottom and realised you hadn’t tasted one drop?
 Or driven home from work, only to realise you were on autopilot the whole way.

-What is all this low grade distraction costing our career?
+What is all this low-grade distractions at work costing our career?

-One solution to all this mind wandering and distraction is attention training practices.
+One solution to all this mind wandering and distractions at work is attention training practices.
 David Gelles’ recent book Mindful Work, talks about the importance of building our concentration muscles, and cites some great research to support this need.

 Think of attention training as a gym workout for the brain, every time you bring your mind back to where the rest of you is, you are flexing your attention muscles, making them stronger and stronger.

 Failing to connect, constant context shifting and not doing real work, are all the true cost of our wandering minds.
 The antidote, it appears, is attention training techniques that allow us to have higher level awareness of our mind wandering.

 Do I still have your attention?
 Great – here’s your next challenge.
 Take this knowledge into your next meeting or conversation, stay in the moment through the entire exchange – and recognize how much more rewarding this can be for you and your colleagues.